IEEE-VIT/palette-21-backend/CONTRIBUTING.md

 ## 2. Issues

-- Issues **MUST** be opened any time any of the following events occur :
+- Issues **MUST** be opened any time any of the following events occur:
-  1. You encounter an issue such that a major (50 lines of code or above) portion of the code needs to be changed/added.
-  2. You want feature enhancements
+  1. You want feature enhancements.
-  3. You encounter bugs
+  2. You encounter bugs.
-  4. Code refactoring is required
+  3. Code refactoring is required.
-  5. Test coverage should be increased
+  4. Test coverage should be increased.
 - **Open issues with the given template only.**
 - Feel free to label the issues appropriately.
 - Do not remove the headings (questions in bold) while opening an issue with the given template.
 Simply append to it.

 ## 3. Branches and PRs

-- No commits must be made to the `master` branch directly.
-The `master` branch shall only consist of the working code.
+- No commits must be made to the `main`/`master` branch directly.
+The `main`/`master` branch shall only consist of the working code.
-- Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with master.
+- Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with `main`/`master`.
 - A branch must be named as either as the feature being implemented, or the issue being fixed.

   :white_check_mark: **Examples of valid brach names:**